ham118/community-starter-kit/README.md

 # Welcome bot: A Probot App

 **Description:**
-- This is the project to learn github quiclky.
+- This is the project to learn github quiclky using bot.

 ## What it does